Prascend 1 mg tablets for horses

 Contra-indications, warnings, etc

-Do not use in horses with hypersensitivity to pergolide mesylate or other ergot derivatives.
+Do not use in horses with known hypersensitivity to pergolide mesylate or other ergot derivatives or to any of the excipients.

 Do not use in horses less than 2 years of age.